emencia/cmsplugin-blocks/docs/overview.rst

 Features
 ********

-Basically a feature is CSS class name to add onto a plugin.
+Basically a feature is CSS class name to add on a plugin.

 All plugin have layout features on three different scopes: size, color and extra.
 The first is dedicated to CSS class names for size definitions (commonly for grid cells).
 The second is for colors (like font color, background color, border color, etc..).
 And the third is for everything else that does not fit the first ones.

 Also a feature defines the plugins allowed to use the feature.
-A feature not allowed for the Card plugin won't be available to select in the card features.
+Like a feature that is not  allowed for the Card plugin won't be available to select in the card features.

 ..
 Warning::
-    There is currently nothing to check about feature usage when you are changing its scope or allowed plugins.
+    Currently there is no automatic check about feature usage when you are changing its scope or allowed plugins.
 This means you can remove the Card plugin from allowed plugins but the Card plugins that were already using before will still have it.

-    However, feature getter properties filter out features that are out of scope or allowed plugins.
+    However, feature property getter filters out features that are out of scope or allowed plugins.

     Until you save again those plugins using filtered out features, their stale feature